codeforkansascity/Neighborhood-Dashboard/README.md

 [Code School GIT Course](https://www.codeschool.com/courses/try-git)

+When you have cloned the application, you need to install all of the required rails dependencies to start developing.

+    bundle install --without production

 Once you have checkout out this application, run the following command to setup your Database

     bundle exec rake db:create db:migrate db:seed